amasoft-dr/cabinets-react.js/.github/README.md

 1. *useStoreHook* is a hook that returns a store.
 It takes another argument *deps* which is optional, an array of property names.
-If no *deps* are specified then every time Object mutates, **cabinets-react** will notify react to re-render the component.
+If no *deps* are specified then every time Object mutates, **kabinets-react** will notify react to re-render the component.
-When *deps* are specified, then **cabinets-react** will only notify when those particular object's properties has changed, this is particularly useful when you combined multiple stores as you'll see later.
+When *deps* are specified, then **kabinets-react** will only notify when those particular object's properties has changed, this is particularly useful when you combined multiple stores as you'll see later.

  For this example we are using basic values we don't need to specify any dependency.
 (We'll see an example later on)